 Many industrial processes such as grinding and welding produce dust made of different particulates.
 As a result of the nature of these materials, they can pose a health risk to workers who inhale it.
 Furthermore, reports show that the majority of indoor air has up to five times more pollutants than outdoor air.
 Therefore, workers who are exposed to this air are at risk of suffering from headaches and respiratory problems.
 More severe and long term exposure can lead to irreversible issues such as cancer.
 In this post we look at what you can do to improve air quality in working environments.

 How can we improve industrial air quality?

-What are dust are particle filtration systems for?
+What are dust and particle filtration systems for?

 We can use dust collector systems to separate difficult dust properties from the air.
 Difficult dust properties refer to dust particles that are difficult to handle or separate.
 In case there is a mixture of liquid and solid particles, it can be described as difficult dust properties.